Receptors are the elements that convey a signal into the cell.

-Receptors are the sensing elements that communicate a signal from the ligand to the cell to elicit a specific physiological response.
+These sensing elements communicate signals received from the ligand into the cell’s internal environment to elicit a specific physiological response.

-A ligand is a molecule that can bind to the receptor and produce a specific response.
+π A ligand is one that can bind to the receptor and produce a specific response.

-This ligand can be a drug or an endogenous molecule like neurotransmitters, opioid peptides, hormones, etc.
+This ligand could be either a drug or an endogenous molecule like neurotransmitters, opioid peptides, hormones, etc.

 - Ligand-gated ion channel receptors